How it worksPricing

 Mobile AppComing SoonYes (AnkiDroid/AnkiMobile)YesYesYesYesWeb onlyYes

-1. StudyPDF -- Best Overall Free Flashcard Maker
+1. StudyPDF: Best Overall Free Flashcard Maker

 StudyPDF AI flashcard generator interface

 StudyPDF takes the top spot because it fundamentally changes what a flashcard maker can do.
-Instead of manually typing front-and-back pairs, you upload a PDF, paste a YouTube URL, or import a Word document, and the AI generates comprehensive, well-structured flashcards automatically.
+Instead of manually typing front-and-back pairs, you upload your own course material and Bo, the AI study agent inside StudyPDF, generates comprehensive, well-structured flashcards automatically.
+Built for your course, not for the internet.
+Every card answers from your material and cites the exact page, timestamp, or source it came from.
 This alone saves hours of preparation time that you can redirect toward actual studying.

 What Makes StudyPDF Stand Out